The Accepted Oregon Workers' Compensation Claim

 When an insurance company accepts a claim, it issues a Notice of Acceptance.
-This tells you that the claim is being accepted, but it will also tell you what is accepted.
-The notice will describe the actual medical problem or condition the insurance company is accepting.
-This is a big deal because the insurance company is only obligated to provide benefits for the accepted medical condition.
+This tells you that the claim is being accepted, but it will also tell you what specific medical condition is accepted.
+This is important because the insurance company is only obligated to cover the accepted medical condition.
 For example, if you suffer a torn knee ligament, and the insurance company accepts a knee strain instead, it only has to provide you benefits to treat the knee strain, not the torn ligament.
 We see a lot of cases where the insurance company accepts a minor injury only but will pay medical expenses for the more serious injury.
-The law allows the insurance company to do this without being responsible for the more serious injury.
+The law allows the insurance company to pay medical bills for something it is not accepting without being responsible to provide benefits for the more serious injury.
 So, to take our example above, your insurer may pay for a knee surgery to repair a torn ligament, but legally, is only responsible for the knee strain.
 This can be misleading and affect other benefits like vocational training and permanent partial disability.

 You can ask the insurance company to amend the notice of acceptance to include more serious conditions, which is much like filing a new claim.
 There are a lot of things to consider when making this claim.

 Make Sure You Are Getting Paid for All Lost Income